Admin-7/Mr-Robot-techniques/Home.md

 # [[Foundations]]

-Just getting started with all this stuff?
-Check out some of the quick guides to foundational principles we've compiled here.
+If you're just getting started with "tech stuff" for the first time, or if you've had an unconventional exposure or education on the topic, there's a good chance a lot of the terms, concepts, and fundamental principles you need to know have been poorly explained (at best).
+At least, that was our experience.
+To address this, we've compiled quick guides to foundational principles along with heavily curated suggestions for various learning paths in our [[Foundations]] pages; these are the guides we wish we had when we were getting started.

 # [[Activities and events]]